MaDwaite/GettingCleaningData/README.md

 It then writes the tidy data set to a text file separated by tabs.

+In the R file, the commented steps are out of order.
+That is because I have arranged them according to how they are laid out in the instructions, which is not the order I followed.
+However, I believe the result is the same.

 How it works:

 Reads in the data using a mixture of delimiter and fixed-width format reading